jbock-java/jbock/README.md

 and [picocli](https://github.com/remkop/picocli).
 It is an
 [annotation processor](https://openjdk.java.net/groups/compiler/processing-code.html)
-so it doesn't use runtime reflection, but generates a custom parser at compile time instead.
+which does not use runtime reflection, but generates a custom parser at compile time instead.

 ### Quick rundown